 One of the reasons that contact lenses have expiration dates is to prevent the chance of bacteria building up on your lenses.
 Contact lenses can act like a sponge, absorbing bacteria, dust and allergens.
 Over time the bacteria can multiply and lead to infection.
 Serious eye infections can cause corneal ulcers, which can result in permanent damage to your vision.

 Another issue is that expired contact lenses become less permeable over time.
 This makes it harder for oxygen to flow properly to your eye.
 Without enough oxygen, your eyes can become swollen, red and irritated.

-If you are experiencing any of these symptoms, or you need an updated contact lens prescription, call James Tracey Eye Care at Midtown today!
+If you are experiencing any of these symptoms, or you need an updated contact lens prescription, call James Tracey Eye Care at Woodcliff Lake today!